nprithviraj24/deep-learning/Glossary.md

     - If w>OW, the loss becomes positive again, but the derivative is as well positive, meaning that any more increase in the weight, will increase the losses even more!!

  ## Convolution.
+      ___ to be decided ___

+ ## Pooling

+ We can think of max-pooling as a way for the network to ask whether a given feature is found anywhere in a region of the image.
+It then throws away the exact positional information.
+The intuition is that once a feature has been found, its exact location isn't as important as its rough location relative to other features.
+A big benefit is that there are many fewer pooled features, and so this helps reduce the number of parameters needed in later layers.

+Max-pooling isn't the only technique used for pooling.
+Another common approach is known as L2 pooling.
+Here, instead of taking the maximum activation of a 2×22×2 region of neurons, we take the square root of the sum of the squares of the activations in the 2×22×2 region.
+While the details are different, the intuition is similar to max-pooling: L2 pooling is a way of condensing information from the convolutional layer.
+In practice, both techniques have been widely used.
+And sometimes people use other types of pooling operation.
+If you're really trying to optimize performance, you may use validation data to compare several different approaches to pooling, and choose the approach which works best.